 The Nixeus EDG 34 is a 34 inch curved-screen monitor with a simple design.
 The monitor is mainly built out of metal, but the V-shaped stand feels like it can't support the large monitor.
 The ergonomics are bad, but the thin bezels are a nice touch.

-The EDG 34 has terrible ergonomics.
+The Nixeus EDG 34 has terrible ergonomics.
 There's minimal tilt adjustments, no height or swivel adjustments, and you can't switch the monitor to portrait mode.
 The NX-EDG34 variant comes with a height-adjustable stand.
+If you want an ultrawide monitor with better ergonomics, check out the Acer Nitro XV340CK.

 The back of the monitor has a gamer-friendly look with a simple design, but it won't stand out in an office environment either.
 It can be VESA-mounted, plus the stand has a quick release and a headphone holder.
 There's no cable management available.